yell/boltzmann-machines/README.md

 * optimize input pipeline e.g. use queues instead of `feed_dict` etc.

 ## Contributing
-Feel free to improve existing code, documentation or implement new feature (including those listed in **TODO**).
+Feel free to improve existing code, documentation or implement new feature (including those listed in [Todo](#todo)).
 Please open an issue to propose your changes if they are big enough.

 ## References
 **[1]**<a name="1"></a> R. Salakhutdinov and G. Hinton. *Deep boltzmann machines.* In: Artificial Intelligence and